olliepalmer/cactus-light/README.md

 # CV

 This [Hexo](http://hexo.io) theme is designed for a CV.
 It's based on Cactus Light, a variant of Cactus Dark.
 I've modified the theme to make it suitable for a one-page CV that anybody can use.
 Thanks to [Pieter Robberechts](https://github.com/probberechts)' original work, and [Gabriela Thumé](https://github.com/gabithume)'s derivative theme, it's fully responsive.
+And it prints nicely, on all paper sizes.

 ![CV Theme Image](source/images/screenshot.png)